 A GUI component contains elements used to construct user interfaces: text and colored and/or textured blocks.
 Elements can be organized into hierarchical structures, scripted and animated.
 GUI components are typically used to create heads-up displays, menu systems and on-screen notifications.
 GUI components are controlled with GUI scripts that define the behavior of the GUI and control the user interaction with it.
 Read more in the GUI documentation.

 GUI scripts are used to define the behaviour of GUI components.
 They control GUI animations and how the user interacts with the GUI.

 A Font is built from a TrueType or OpenType font file.
 The Font specifies which size to render the font in and what type of decoration (outline and shadow) the rendered font should have.
-Fonts are used by GUI components.
+Fonts are used by GUI and Label components.

 Materials define how different objects should be rendered by specifying shaders and their properties.